davidmreed/ktema-org-zola/ktema/content/content/2018-02-08-static-analysis-pmd-salesforce.md

 categories=["Articles"]
 +++

 This is the second in a series looking at setting up a Salesforce project with a full suite of modern software engineering tools and services.
-(See the first for more on [setting up CI with Salesforce DX]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}))
+(See the first for more on [setting up CI with Salesforce DX](@content/2018-02-02-salesforce-dx-circleci.md) %}))

 Static analysis is a powerful complement to unit tests, helping to identify bugs early in the development lifecycle and root out dangerous code practices - even before the source is compiled.
 [PMD](http://pmd.github.io/) is a multi-language static analysis tool that includes support for [Apex](https://pmd.github.io/pmd-6.0.1/pmd_rules_apex.html) and, to a limited extent, [Visualforce](https://pmd.github.io/pmd-6.0.1/pmd_rules_vf.html).